alisw/mesos-workqueue/README.md

   workqueue workers.
 - `--volume <host path>:[<container-path>[:RO]]`: a volume to be mounted inside the docker volume where the workqueue worker runs.
+- `--privileged`: run the slaves in a privileged docker container.

 notice you can also pass them via environment variables which are called like the capitalized option, prefixed by `WORKQUEUE_MESOS_`.
 E.g. in